Campaign to protect prescription services in England

 The British Dietetic Association (BDA) supports Coeliac UK’s efforts to maintain gluten-free products on prescription; removing them completely would be a mistake.
 Not only does NHS England risk impacting disproportionately upon the most vulnerable patients with coeliac disease, they may actually increase costs in the long term.
 The BDA will also be highlighting more effective alternative models for prescribing that place dietitians at the heart of the process while maintaining an appropriate standard of provision for patients.

 What’s the problem?

-To date, our work indicates that over a third of CCGs in England are now restricting, or withdrawing altogether, access to gluten-free staple foods for patients with coeliac disease.
+A considerable number of local NHS commissioning groups have now restricted or withdrawn access to gluten free staple foods for patients with coeliac disease.
 See our prescriptions map for the most up to date news on what’s happening.

-Many CCGs are stating that gluten-free food is readily available and that costs of gluten-free and gluten-containing foods are now equitable.
+Many health commissioners are stating that gluten-free food is readily available and that costs of gluten free food has come down.
 This is simply not true.
-Gluten-free products are usually smaller and so gram for gram, they are 3-4 times more expensive which is a real issue for people with coeliac disease.
+Gluten free products are usually smaller and so gram for gram, they are 3-4 times more expensive which is a real issue for people with coeliac disease.

 See our tables below for a comparison between gluten-free and gluten-containing loaves of bread:

 |Gluten-free loaf||Price per 100g||Price per loaf|

 |Tesco free from white sliced (400g)||£0.38||£1.50|

 |Tesco free from fresh bread (550g) white or brown||£0.36||£2.00|